naaszja/pod3-giphy-saga-project/README.md

 ## Base Features

-You will need 2 views for Base Mode.
+You will need 2 views for the Base Features.
 You should put some thought into the UI and how to style it.

 ### Search View